 yes value of the

-translate attribute is mostly used to override the effect of setting translate to
+translate attribute is mostly used to override the effect of setting

 no. For example, we may want to allow the natural language text of the above source code to be translated, while protecting the code itself (ie. the keywords such as